-Confidential Information: information that is proprietary or confidential and is either clearly labelled as such or identified as Confidential Information in clause 10.5.
+Confidential information: information that is proprietary or confidential and is either clearly labelled as such or identified as Confidential information in clause 10 .

 Effective Date: the date the Subscriber registers on the Website for the Service.

-Initial Subscription Term: the initial term is 12 calendar months from the Effective Date unless stated otherwise in the Service Description.
+Initial Subscription Term: the initial term is 12 calendar months from the Effective Date unless Dataloft has expressly agreed in writing to the contrary.

 Renewal Period: the period described in clause 13.1.

-Service: the subscription services provided by Dataloft to the Subscriber under these Service Terms via the Website as more particularly described in the Service Description.
+Service: the subscription services provided by Dataloft to the Subscriber under these Service Terms via the Website, which include access to the Software.

 Subscriber Data: the data inputted by the Subscriber or its Authorised Users, or Dataloft on the Subscriber’s behalf, for the purpose of using the Service or facilitating the Subscriber’s use of the Service.

 Subscription fees: the subscription fees payable by the Subscriber to Dataloft for the User Permissions.